-North Bend's population has grown significantly over the last several decades and is expected to continue to do so.
-Based on the development of the remaining vacant and re-developable land within the City and its UGA and applied growth assumptions prepared by the City, the Growth Management Planning Council has adopted residential growth targets for the City of North Bend of an additional 1,748 additional homes by 2044 (about 80 homes each year), which the City will need to zone land to enable the market to accommodate.
-Factoring an average of 2.75 persons per household in North Bend (King Co.
-2022 household size assumption for cities and towns regional geography) and with a vacancy rate deduction of 3%, this translates to an additional 4,664 people added to North Bend's 2022 population of 7,915 (2022 WA OFM), totaling 12,579 people in 2044.
+North Bend's population has grown significantly over the last several decades, and is expected to continue to do so.
+Based on the development of the remaining vacant and re-developable land within the City and its UGA and applied growth assumptions prepared by the City, the Growth Management Planning Council has adopted residential growth targets for the City of North Bend of an additional 1,748 additional homes by 2044 (about 80 homes each year), which the City will need zone land to enable the market to accommodate.
+Factoring an average of 2.69 persons per household in North Bend (2022 WA OFM), this translates to an additional 4,702 people added to North Bend's 2022 population of 7,915 (2022 WA OFM) and estimated 2020 UGA population of 2,538 (2020 Census), totaling 15,155 people in 2044.

 Table 1 shows the population projections that will be used for the purpose of the Parks and Open Space Element.
-For the 6-year growth estimate for this plan (through 2029), the plan presumes growth at 80 homes per year, consistent with the average annual growth of the City's 2044 PSRC growth target.
+For the 6-year growth estimate for this plan (through 2029), the plan presumes growth at 80 homes per year, consistent with the averaged annual growth of the City's 2044 PSRC growth target.